1. Home

 1. Add an account-based calendar user.

-2. Give the calendar user access to all needed sub-calendars.
+2. Give the calendar user access to all or only the needed sub-calendars.

 3. Assign full Modify for the sub-calendars.